matiasvillaverde/blog/src/data/blog/uper-how-to-orchestrate-an-army-of-software-engineers.md

 First and foremost, some general tips and tricks:

 - Don't prompt yourself, instead use **well defined and curated prompts** that are part of your /Commands toolkit.
-There are links on each steps to my commands.
-You can explore with your own.
+For example, you can find great commands in this repo: [SuperClaude](https://github.com/NomenAK/SuperClaude).
 - Ideally, always use the **TODO tool** built-in from Claude Code. **Clear steps is clear thinking.
 Clear thinking is clear prompting**.
 As a consequence, all your prompts should have a clear instruction to use the TODO; and your prompts should also be organized in a TODO matter.
 - Run Claude Code in `claude --dangerously-skip-permissions` in a **virtual environment** (Docker, UTM, etc).
-This will save you a lot of time.
-By this I mean that you make sure that the army of agents follow the rules of this post... but **don't micromanage them**.
+Then you don't need to approve each step.
+Make sure that your army of agents follow the rules of this post... but **don't micromanage them**.
-- Install tools like Bat, rg, fd, that are implemented in rust.
-Claude Code will **work faster**.
+- Install Rust-based alternatives to common Unix tools like bat (instead of cat), rg (instead of grep), and fd (instead of find).
+These Rust implementations are significantly faster, which means Claude Code will **work faster** too.
 - Teach Claude how to use other CLI that you find useful, like [codefetch](https://github.com/regenrek/codefetch?tab=readme-ov-file).

 > ⚠️ **Warning:** Always run Claude Code in a virtual environment when using `--dangerously-skip-permissions` for security reasons.